Empire Ears x Astell&Kern Odyssey Review

 Fit wise, they’re about as chunky as one might expect from an IEM packed with 10 drivers.
 This isn’t to say they were uncomfortable: they lightly bulged against my ear’s cartilage, but sat securely in my concha with solid passive isolation.
 The fit is somewhat deep, though won’t lobotomize you like some IEMs in this price range.
 My ear canals are fairly asymmetrical, but I found the Empire Ears x Astell&Kern Odyssey filled them evenly and required minimal nudging once I had them set in place.

-As usual from Empire Ears, we see a hard, metallic carrying case with a screw on lid, and an additional small, mesh pouch to pad the IEMs from clunking around in the hard case.
-I’m a big fan of the Empire Ears cases, and I think every IEM that costs this much deserves the protection that they self-apparently offer.
+As usual from Empire Ears, we see a hard, metallic carrying case with a screw-on lid, and an additional small, mesh pouch to pad the IEMs from clunking around in the hard case.
+I’m a big fan of the Empire Ears cases, and I think every IEM that costs this much deserves the protection that these cases offer.